jenkinsci/additional-metrics-plugin/README.md

 Provides additional metrics via columns in Jenkins' List View.

 ### Provided Metrics
-- Minimum and Maximum Build time for all, or only successful builds.
+- Minimum, Maximum and Average build times for all, or only successful builds.
 - Success and Failure rates.
 - Success and Failure time rates (ie Uptime and Downtime).